Which Electric Vehicle Charger should you install at your house?

 This is the most important question to answer as the EV you drive will determine which charger is most suitable.
 Currently, BMW, Nissan, Mitsubishi, Mercedes, Volvo and Porsche all utilize a Type 1 (J7112) plug whereas Tesla, Hyundai, Renault & Jaguar use a Type 2 (Mennekes) plug.

-At home, most people will generally prefer an EV charger with a cable already attached given its convenience.
+At Home, most people will generally prefer an EV charger with a cable already attached given its convenience.
 If you have an EV, which you don’t plan on changing at any time in the future, then this is a great option for you.
+See our Home EV Charger page or electric vehicle charging station store for more information

 But for instance, if you currently drive an older Nissan Leaf and have a Tesla Model 3 on order (congratulations), then we would suggest a Universal EV Charging system, which utilizes a Type 2 Socket and gives you the ability to charge any car with the appropriate EV Charging cable.
 With this option, you have a future-proof EV charging solution and also the ability to allow visitors to your place to also charge their EV.